palo-it-hk/palo-next-turbo-demo/README.md

 #### template.tsx

-when a user navigates between routes that share a `template.tsx`, a new instance of the component is mounted, DOM elements are recreated, state is not preserved, and effects are re-synchronized.
-This means that unlike layout.tsx.
-The state will not persist across pages.
+Templates are similar to layouts in that they wrap each child layout or page.
+Unlike layouts that persist across routes and maintain state, templates create a new instance for each of their children on navigation.
+This means that when a user navigates between routes that share a template, a new instance of the component is mounted, DOM elements are recreated, state is not preserved, and effects are re-synchronized.

 ### Route groups